Dvogonen/cyclop_plus/README.md

 Execute a write.
 - If everything is set up correctly the LED on the receiver board next to the ISP pin header will light up for a minute or so.
 When it goes black again the programming is done and the board can be mounted in the googles.

+###Configure CYCLOP+
+- Hold down the button during power up to enter the system options screen.
+- Use single click and double click to navigate in the menu.
+- Use long click to select or unselect an option.
+- Examples of configurabel options: Screen flip (up or down), 3s battery meter, 2s battery meter, screen saver, low level battery alarm
+- Enabling the screen saver option makes the display go out 10 seconds after the last button press.
+Use this if the display is mounted inside the visor.
+- The settings are saved when the Exit option is selected.
+All changes are lost if the battery is disconnected before Exit has been selected.

 ###Use CYCLOP+
 - A single click jumps up in frequency to the closest channel among the 40 available.